mathigon/textbooks/content/fractals/content.md

 ::: column.grow

-It is almost unthinkable that you can have a shape with a _finite_ area at also an _infinite_ circumference – but this is just one of the many unexpected properties of fractals.
+It is almost unthinkable that you can have a shape with a _finite_ area and also an _infinite_ circumference – but this is just one of the many unexpected properties of fractals.